Join Rachel Churchman, Managing Consultant this week as she explains a the key changes to ISO 22301 :2019. Here are the show highlights:

 - On the whole that standard is more streamlined and a lot of repetition has been removed from the standard.
 In addition, it aligns far more closely with other standards.

 - Structure has remained the same although it has now been better aligned with Annex SL (previously some minor deviations).

-Managing changes to the BCMS – is now a
+- Managing changes to the BCMS – is now a

 mandatory clause (previously just implied throughout the Standard).
 This